 There are a number of popular routes for visitors to travel by train in the UK.
-If you are planning a day trip by train from London to cities such as Bath/Oxford or Brighton you can find out more information about best routes in my article about the best day trips from London by train.
+If you are planning a day trip by train from London to cities such as Bath/Oxford or Brighton you can find out more information about these routes in my article about the best day trips from London by train.

 If you are planning a rail trip itinerary around the UK you may wish to travel between the popular cities such as York/Edinburgh/Liverpool.
 You will find lots of inspiration and advice in this post about my choice of the 10 best UK train journeys.

 There are many direct train services between these cities traveling on the East or West Coast Mainlines.

 Again I would recommend booking through the Train Line.

 Planning to take the Eurostar to Paris from London?
 Read my essential Eurostar guide to make the most of your journey.